Parth018/CineVisionMicroserviceProject-main/README.md

 <h3> <li>Run Eureka Server</li> </h3>
 <p>
-    Go to the EurekaServerApplication class which is in the eureka-server module and run this class to create eureka server.
-If you want to display eureka server panel, you can go to <b>localhost:8080/eureka/web </b> or
+    Go to the EurekaServerApplication class which is in the eureka-server module and run this class to create a eureka server.
+If you want to display the eureka server panel, you can go to <b>localhost:8080/eureka/web </b> or
 <b>localhost:8761</b> addresses.
 Then, enter username= <b>eureka</b> and
 password= <b>password</b>.